The best tech you can get for under $30

-March is finally here, which means sales tied to Easter, Mother's Day and graduation season won't be far behind.
-But in the meantime, there are still plenty of great deals out there.
-To that end, we've updated our list of favorite products available for under $30 (before tax!) below.
+It's almost May, which means Mother's Day and graduation season is upon us.
+But whether you're shopping for affordable gifts -- or just shopping! -- we've updated our list of favorite products available for under $30 (before tax!) below.

 Disclosure: CNET may get a share of revenue from the sale of products featured on this page.